 - Instead of having namkeens and pakoras as snacks, have a handful of roasted makhanas or a handful of nuts like almonds, pistachios, walnuts.

-- Lower you’re Cravings with low fat dairy.
-Drinking low fat milk, lassi and yogurt reduces your cravings to eat junk food.
+- Lower your cravings by including milk, lassi, curd in your diet.
 Add cucumber, lauki or tomato to your yogurt to make it more filling

-- Vegetable juices made out of bottle gourd, tomato, apple and a little bit of ginger, provide mega shots of vitamins A, B and C, serving as antioxidants to prevent cancer.
+- Vegetable juices made out of bottle gourd, tomato, apple and a little bit of ginger, provide mega shots of vitamins A, B and C, serving as antioxidants.